realsaraf/snap-and-dock/README.md

      As these messages are sent as a broadcast to all windows. you will need to filter these by windowName key which is sent as part of the message.

- 2. To undock you will need to send a undock message (undock-winodw) with window name passed as part of the message. e.g.
+ 2. To undock you will need to send an undock message (undock-winodw) with window name passed as part of the message. e.g.
  ``` fin.desktop.InterApplicationBus.publish("undock-window", { windowName: window.name });```